 ¶ 14.11.01 Reminder of Duties Imposed by 37 CFR 1.178(b) and 37 CFR 1.56

 Applicant is reminded of the continuing obligation under 37 CFR 1.178(b), to timely apprise the Office of any prior or concurrent proceeding in which Patent No. is or was involved.
-These proceedings would include interferences, reissues, reexaminations, and litigation.
+These proceedings would include any trial at the Patent Trial and Appeal Board, interferences, reissues, reexaminations, supplemental examinations, and litigation.

 Applicant is further reminded of the continuing obligation under 37 CFR 1.56, to timely apprise the Office of any information which is material to patentability of the claims under consideration in this reissue application.

 - 1. This form paragraph is to be used in the first action in a reissue application.

 - 2. In bracket 1, insert the patent number of the original patent for which reissue is requested.